 Pearl’s Shen and Nervous System Effects

 Pearl is also well known for helping to support the mood when taken internally.* In Chinese medicine this is known as a great Shen Tonic.
-This can help with anxiety, nervousness and sleeplessness.*
+This can help with stress, nervousness and sleeplessness.*

 One study found that pearl helped to down-regulate the 5-HT activity, and upregulate GABA activity, which may be some of the physiological action behind these benefits.*

-As opposed to many of the herbs we carry at Lost Empire Herbs, pearl is cold energetically, which can help bring balance to many of the heating herbs available.
+As opposed to many of the herbs we carry at Lost Empire Herbs, pearl is cold energetically, which can help balance many of the heating herbs available.

 In TCM, pearl works on the heart and liver meridians.